phpbb/quickinstall/README.md

 php bin/qi board:start test
 ```

-The modern CLI targets phpBB 3.2+ installer-based boards. phpBB 3.0/3.1 remain legacy-web-app territory and are not planned for this Docker CLI.
+The Sandbox CLI targets phpBB 3.2+ installer-based boards. phpBB 3.0/3.1 remain legacy-web-app territory and are not planned for this Docker CLI.

 Downloaded extensions can be unzipped into `extensions/` and mounted into boards: